Authgear

 Web apps and websites

 On the Web SDK, there will be no key-pair created.
-Therefore the end-user will not be able to login to the same Anonymous User after the their session become invalid.
+Therefore, the end-user will not be able to login to the same Anonymous User after their session becomes invalid.
 For cookie-based authentication, it is controlled by the "idle timeout" and "session lifetime" of the Cookie.
 For token-based authentication, it is controlled by the "idle timeout" and "token lifetime" of the Refresh Token.

 To adjust the lifetime settings, change the timeouts and lifetimes in Portal > Applications accordingly.